enaburekhan/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
 In this project, the student builds a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.
-And we add lib folder which contains  - for the game logic (HINT: as this directory is empty you can use .gitkeep file
+And we add lib folder which contains .gitkeep file  - for the game logic.
 # Milestone 1: Project setup

 - bin